tadakoglu/Solving-Parity-4-Problem-with-MLP-and-BP-Learning-Algorithm/README.md

 ***
 You must start the app with ParityNStart.m file in MATLAB.
 If MATLAB have a hard time to start parityNStart, you may have to shorten this dictionary name.
 It only should include English characters without any blanks.
 Best Regards.

 ***

+***
+If the network were not able to converge, start the application again.
+It will use a different start coordinates for backpropagation algorithm.
+***